The-Blue-BIT-Hackathon/23_Voltus-2.0/README.md

 ## 🟡Modules

 ➡️`1.
 User Module`: WorkConnect provides every individual a dashboard with many functionalities included.
-The person can search for a a job, apply for one, create customized resume and many more. <br>
+The person can search for a a job, apply for one, create customized resume and many more. <br><br>
 ➡️`2.
-Admin Module`: WorkConnect provides an admin  dashboard which helps an admin to manage  the main two bodies that is users and recruiters and also it provides a space to post a non IT jobs.<br>
+Admin Module`: WorkConnect provides an admin  dashboard which helps an admin to manage  the main two bodies that is users and recruiters and also it provides a space to post a non IT jobs.<br><br>
 ➡️`3.
-Recruiter Module`: WorkConnect provides every recruiter a dashboard with rich features like posting a job, checking the applications, shortlisting the candidates and other.
+Recruiter Module`: WorkConnect provides every recruiter a dashboard with rich features like posting a job, checking the applications, shortlisting the candidates and other. <br>

 ## 🟡Features
 #️⃣`1.
 Job Listing`: The platform will offer a comprehensive list of job openings in various industries and
 locations.
-Users will be able to search and filter job listings based on their preferred job title, location, and salary range.<br><br>
+Users will be able to search and filter job listings based on their preferred job title, location, and salary range.
+Both IT and Non IT jobs are listed based on the skills and preference of user. <br><br>
 #️⃣`2.
 Application Tracking`: Users will be able to see which jobs they have applied for, the status of each application, and
 receive reminders on follow-up tasks. <br><br>
 #️⃣`3.
-Interview Preparation`: The platform will offer personalized career development resources and tools, including interview coaching, sample aptitude tests with quick result and YouTube videos recommendation for particular job interviews.
+Interview Preparation`: The platform will offer personalized career development resources and tools, including interview coaching, sample aptitude tests with quick result and YouTube videos recommendation for particular job interviews.<br><br>
+#️⃣`4.
+Expert Advice or Guidance`: Users will be able to interact with the experts verified by workconnect.
+Different purchase plans are also available for users.
+User can get in touch with the expert via chat or meeting call. <br><br>